 Any student pursuing a degree in Criminal Justice & Corrections needs to look into Nova Southeastern University.
 Students from the criminal justice & corrections degree program at Nova Southeastern University make 6.1% above the typical college graduate with the same degree.
 With over 20,000 undergraduates, Nova Southeastern University is among the largest schools in the nation.

-About 73.0% of Nova Southeastern University applicants submit their SAT scores, which average about 1,102.
-The average scholarship amount given to freshman students is $13,410 with 95.0% of freshman students getting an award.
+About 63.0% of Nova Southeastern University applicants submit their SAT scores, which average about 1,110.
+Quite a few Nova Southeastern University freshmen are given scholarships.
 Videos from Nova Southeastern University could be a good way to explore university.

 It is hard to beat The University of Alabama if you want to study Criminal Justice & Corrections.
 The University of Alabama offers graduate degrees in criminal justice for those interested in an advanced degree.
 Positioned in Tuscaloosa, Alabama, this institution is a good option for students who enjoy the thrills of a large city.

 Around 43.8% of students complete their degree in four years at this school, which is higher than the U.S. average of 37.0%.
 UA's fair net price is quite appealing to bargain-conscious applicants.
 Look at a few school videos for more information on what student life is like.

 It's hard to find a better school than Virginia Commonwealth University if you want to pursue Criminal Justice & Corrections as a major.
 In addition to its bachelor's programs, Virginia Commonwealth University offers graduate degrees in Criminal Justice.
 Want a large student body?
 This college has over 20,000 students on campus.